 Follow me on Twitter: Tweet

-Rachel is available to give one-hour shamanic healing sessions at Sacred Circle Books in Alexandria, Virginia once a month: the next dates are Friday and Saturday, May 3 and 4.
-To make an appointment, call 703-299-9309.
+Rachel is available to give one-hour shamanic healing sessions at Sacred Circle Books in Alexandria, Virginia once a month.
+To find out dates and make an appointment, call 703-299-9309.

-Rachel offers a rich and complete curriculum on shamanism applicable for contemporary times in the Great Medicine Wheel of the New Earth.
-We work with a Great Earth Wheel as we build a healing bundle, or mesa, in the South American tradition.
+Rachel offers a rich and complete curriculum on shamanism for contemporary times.
+We work with a beautiful Earth Wheel as we build a healing bundle, or mesa.
 Check out the Spiritual and Personal Transformation program and/or the Integrated Shamanic Healing program.
-Sign up for the next workshop: North Lodge: Archetypal Realms at Bridge Between the Worlds Retreat Center.
+Sign up for the next workshop: Divine Abundance at Bridge Between the Worlds Retreat Center.
 Limited space available.
 For information about rates and payment options, click here.
 To register, click here.